2021 Attractions for Central Arkansas

 Known from 1900 to 1961 as the commercial center of the cotton-growing community, Keo is a small downtown district listed on the National Register of Historic Places.
 The quaint downtown area includes antique shops, a veteran’s park and Charlotte’s Eats & Sweets, famous for its award winning pies.

-Commemorating the area’s role in the nation’s military history, the Jacksonville Military History Museum contains exhibits on the Civil War Battle of Reed’s Bridge, the World War II-era Arkansas Ordinance Plant and the 3-D Desert Storm outpost.
+Commemorating the area’s role in the nation’s military history, the Jacksonville Museum of Military History contains exhibits on the Civil War Battle of Reed’s Bridge, the World War II-era Arkansas Ordnance Plant and the 3-D Desert Storm outpost.
 An interactive Titan II Missile Launch Control exhibit, a collection of over 350 original WWII posters and the Mighty-Mite, the smallest jeep ever produced, are also on display.

 Little Rock's main water supply (no swimming allowed), Maumelle is also a popular boating and fishing lake.
 Sailing is a top sport here with regattas held on a regular basis.
 Several marinas call the lake home as does the Grande Maumelle Sailing Club.
 The lake, dammed in 1957, covers an area of 14 square miles and has a 70-mile shoreline.
 Bass is the main fishing lure here with white, black and hybrid striped being popular catches.
 Kentucky bass, crappie, bream and catfish are other species found in the lake.

-A major U.S. civil rights landmark, this National Historic Site is still a working school.
+A major U.S. civil rights landmark, this site is still a working school and is the only operating high school in the nation to be designated a National Historic Site.
 Arkansas’s first African-American students -- “the Little Rock Nine” -- were admitted here in 1957 following a confrontation between Governor Orval Faubus, who used the state's National Guard to block desegregation, and President Eisenhower, who sent federal troops to enforce it.
-Commemorative Garden (sculpture surrounded by a landscaped garden) also on site.
 Guided tours of the school (by reservation only) during the school year.
-The museum features permanent exhibits covering these 1957 events and its role in the nationwide Civil Rights Movement.
+A visitor center features permanent exhibits covering these 1957 events and its role in the nationwide Civil Rights Movement.
 The former visitor center, a restored Mobil Service Station, is now used for special programs.

 Little Rock Nine Memorial: “Testament”